riboseinc/retrace/README.md

 ### Submitting To The Usage Challenge

-Submission is through GitHub Pull Requests to the https://github.com/riboseinc/retrace[`retrace` git repo].
+Submission is through GitHub Pull Requests to the [`retrace` git repo](https://github.com/riboseinc/retrace).

 * Your sample code must be in form of a PR to the `/examples` directory, with a unique directory path in form of `/examples/{your-github-handle}/{your-entry-name}`.
 * The PR title *MUST* start with "Retrace Usage Challenge Submission: " with a brief description of usage following that.